Bound to Life

 “Yes,” agrees the head of the artists guild.

-“He should join all of us!”
+“He should join us all!”

 “Wear the masters robes of more than one guild?” asks Lina.

-“And to walk in all the guilds?!”
+“Unthinkable for one to walk in all the guilds!”

 “These are strange times, Lina,” says the head of the flow guild.